wp-plugins/accessibility-language/readme.txt

 Tested up to: 3.1.2
 Stable tag: 1.0

-Add language-tags to comply with the Web Content Accessibility Guidelines.
+Add language-tags via TinyMCE to comply with the Web Content Accessibility Guidelines.

 == Description ==